Ship code faster. Communicate better. Stop writing release notes by hand.

 Step 2: Define Your Release Range (1 minute)

-Now you have a Release Range — a collection of PRs and issues that shipped between those two points.
+Now you have a Release Range: a collection of PRs and issues that define what shipped.

 Step 3: Generate Notes for Each Persona (2 minutes)

-Click "Generate Drafts" and ReleaseRay spins up three parallel LLM calls, each tailored to a different audience:
+Click "Generate Drafts".
+ReleaseRay spins up three parallel LLM calls, each tailored to a different audience.
+Thirty seconds later you have three drafts.
+No more blank-page paralysis.

 Style: Technical, detailed, upgrade-focused